 However, this broad reading of the legislation has been the subject of judicial and academic criticism because it can lead to absurd outcomes.
-This was made clear in the NSW Court of Appeal in Perpetual Trustee Company Ltd v CTC Group Pty Ltd (No 2) ('Perpetual Trustee') by Justice Macfarlan.32 The claim concerned CTC's liability to Perpetual Trustee for breaching its obligations of care under a mortgage origination deed.33
+This was made clear in the NSW Court of Appeal in Perpetual Trustee Company Ltd v CTC Group Pty Ltd (No 2) ("Perpetual Trustee") by Justice Macfarlan.
+The claim concerned CTC's liability to Perpetual Trustee for breaching its obligations of care under a mortgage origination deed.

-While the scope of operation of the Act did not need to be determined, Justice Macfarlan considered the approach adopted in Reinhold v New South Wales Lotteries Corporation (No 2).34 His Honour's view was that for the proportionate liability regime to apply, the absence of reasonable care had to be an element of the cause of action upon which the plaintiff succeeded.
-Otherwise, it follows that a contractual party is better off by breaching a contractual obligation negligently rather than by doing so 'innocently' and being left jointly and severally liable.
+While the scope of operation of the Act did not need to be determined, Justice Macfarlan considered the approach adopted in Reinhold v New South Wales Lotteries Corporation (No 2).
+His Honour's view was that for the proportionate liability regime to apply, the absence of reasonable care had to be an element of the cause of action upon which the plaintiff succeeded.